 |2016||171 million||$82.93||$8.4 billion|

-*Note: Not all of those celebrating are buying anything.
-That's why "Total Spending" is less than "Average Spending" times the number of "Americans Celebrating."
+*Not all of those celebrating are buying anything.
+That's why "Total Spending" is less than "Average Spending" multiplied by the number of "Americans Celebrating."

 Shoppers look to get a big bang for the buck, and Halloween delivers.
 What's the cost of a few bags of Halloween candy?
 Around 62% plan to hand out candy, spending up to $11 more on the sweet stuff, along with decorations, in 2020.

-Around 16 percent dress up their pets.
-The most popular pet costumes characters are pumpkin, hot dog, dog/lion/pirate (tied), bumble bee and the devil.
+More people are buying costumes for their pets.
+The most popular pet costumes are pumpkin, hot dog, superhero, cat, and bumblebee.

-The National Retail Federation hired Prosper Insight & Analytics for the survey.
-The company polled 6,791 consumers in September 2017.
+The National Retail Federation works with Prosper Insight & Analytics for the annual survey.
+The company polled 7,644 consumers in September 2020.
 The purpose was to gauge consumer behavior and shopping trends related to Halloween spending.
 That helps the Federations' member retailers plan for the holiday.
-The consumer polls have a margin of error of plus or minus 1.2 percent.
+The consumer polls have a margin of error of plus or minus 1.1 percentage points.

 How It Affects the Economy and You

-It signals how well they'll do during the all-important holiday season.
-That's when about 20 percent of retail sales occur for the entire year.
-The kick-off is Black Friday, which is just a month later.
-In fact, 40 percent of shoppers begin their holiday shopping before Halloween.
+Halloween sales can signal how well retailers may do during the all-important holiday season.
+The kick-off is Black Friday, which is about one month after Halloween.
+In 2019, 39% of shoppers had actually started their holiday shopping before November.

-Strong retail sales makes it more likely that the Fed will raise interest rates in December.
-The Federal Open Market Committee is looking for signs of a healthy economy.
+Strong retail sales can have an impact on the Fed and interest rates.
+The Federal Open Market Committee is always looking for signs of a healthy economy.
 Record-setting retail sales are a critical component.